franckuser16/elem-vdom/readme.md

 But can I also create reusable components ?
 -----------------------------------

 Of course you can.
-You just need to to something like
+You just need to do something like

 ```javascript
 const Timer = Elem.component({